Easy Homemade Marinara Sauce

 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!

-Are you a jarred marinara or homemade marinara type of person?
+Are you a jarred marinara or fresh tomato marinara sauce type of person?

 For the majority of my life, I was 100% a jarred marinara person.
 Quite honestly, I was convinced the only people who had the skills to make homemade marinara sauce were gourmet chefs and Italian grandmothers.
 You know, people who really knew what they were doing.
 Certainly not someone like me!